 To reduce potential leaching of BPA and phthalates from plastic containers into your food, follow these tips:

-*Don’t microwave: Because storing and heating foods in BPA or phthalate-containing plastics causes the most chemical leaching, do not microwave food in plastic containers or plastic wrap.
+Because storing and heating foods in BPA or phthalate-containing plastics causes the most chemical leaching, do not microwave food in plastic containers or plastic wrap.

-*Wash by hand: the high heat in dishwashers may encourage leaching; wash them by hand.
+The high heat in dishwashers may encourage leaching; wash them by hand.

-*Scratches: recycle scratched and worn plastic containers.
+recycle scratched and worn plastic containers.
 Scratches may lead to more leaching.

-*Switch to glass containers: Consider using microwave-grade glass containers for warming and storing food.
+Consider using microwave-grade glass containers for warming and storing food.

-*Cool foods only: Don’t place hot food or hot beverages in plastic containers.
+Don’t place hot food or hot beverages in plastic containers.
 A plastic container used to hold a sandwich or room-temperature snack for a few hours poses little risk, especially if you monitor the type of plastic (see below).

-*Check the label: look for product labels that state “phthalate-free” or “BPA-free,” especially when buying children’s toys and water bottles.
+Look for product labels that state “phthalate-free” or “BPA-free,” especially when buying children’s toys and water bottles.
 When purchasing plastic food containers or water bottles, look at plastic recycling codes.
 Codes 1, 2, 4, and 5 refer to plastics that do not usually contain BPA or phthalate plasticizers.
 Code 1 PETE, used for one-use water bottles, do not leach but should not be refilled and reused.
 Codes 3 and 6 identify plastics that do contain BPA.
 Code 7 includes polycarbonate, a BPA-containing plastic to avoid, as well as other plastics that may be safe.

 – Rebecca Taggart